-As a Highly Sensitive therapist who works with Highly Sensitive People (HSPs), fellow HSPs often ask me, "How in the world do you do what you do?
-I could never be a therapist."
+As a therapist who works with highly sensitive people (HSPs) — and a highly sensitive person myself — fellow HSPs often ask me, “How in the world do you do what you do?
+I could never be a therapist!”

 I understand their question completely.

-Being around too many people in noisy environments made me feel overstimulated, my mind spun obsessively with anxious thoughts and I couldn’t watch the news or certain movies without having my day ruined.
+Twenty years ago, when I learned I was a highly sensitive person, I was just like many HSPs.
+Being around too many people in noisy environments made me feel overstimulated.
+My mind spun obsessively with anxious thoughts, and I couldn’t watch the news or certain movies without having my day ruined.

-In fact, when I was in my early 20's and a mentor suggested I be a therapist, I thought, "Me?
+So, when I was in my early 20s and a mentor suggested I be a therapist, I thought, “Me?
 How in the world am I suited for that?
-I'm just trying to find some equilibrium in my own life, let alone help someone else."
+I’m just trying to find some equilibrium in my own life, let alone help someone else.”

 The idea of joining a profession where I invited more emotion into my life seemed crazy.

-Beneath the roar of my fear, my inuition whispered something different: this is your calling.
+Beneath the roar of my fear, my intuition whispered something different: This is your calling.
 You’ll figure it out; just step forward.

-While this story has a happy ending, I didn’t get there by accident or without effort.
+While my story had a happy ending eventually, I didn’t get there by accident or without effort.
+In fact, it required a dramatic change in how I viewed myself and my emotions.

-To thrive as a highly sensitive therapist, I needed to start by seeing myself differently: not as a weirdo with too many feelings but as a valuable soul with a tender heart and depth.
+To thrive as a highly sensitive person — and therapist — I needed to start by seeing myself differently.
+Not as a weirdo with too many feelings, but as a valuable soul with a tender heart and depth.

-I began to understand my finely-tuned nervous system and appreciating the gifts it brings.
+I began to understand my finely-tuned nervous system and appreciate the gifts it brings.
 I even began calling myself and other HSPs by a new name: Intuitive Warriors.

 As I listened to my inner voice, the changes I needed to make came into focus.
 Here’s what I learned:

-What I thought wasn't a sustainable profession for me turned out to be my dream job when I acknowledged my needs and learned skills to take care of them.
+What I thought was an unsustainable profession for me turned out to be my dream job — but only because I acknowledged my needs and learned the skills to take care of them.
+This self-care habit was essential to living my best, happiest life as a highly sensitive person.

-If you’d like to learn how to do that, here are some of my favorite resources:
+Learning to do that can take time.
+But If you’d like to learn, here are some of my favorite resources:

-It's true that our sensitive nervous system creates some limitations that we can't ignore.
-And sometimes responding to those needs looks like reducing what we expose ourselves to.
-It's equally true, though, that many of our challenges can be mediated with the right tools.
-We are highly resilient beings with profound potential when we have the right support.
+It’s true that our sensitive nervous system creates some limitations that we can’t ignore.
+And leaving the room or doing less is one way to respond to those needs.
+But it’s not the only way.
+It’s equally true that many of our challenges can be mediated with the right tools, and we don’t always have to leave an environment in order to get our needs met.

 Brooke Nielsen, LMFT